e271828e/Flight.jl/docs/src/tutorials/tutorial02/tutorial02.md

 propertynames(mdl)
 ```

-To make sense of what comes next, we need a brief explanation for each one:
+To make sense of what comes next, it is useful to understand what each one of these represents:
 - `x` (*continuous state*): A vector containing `Model` states that evolve continuously over time.
   It is updated by the `Simulation`'s ODE integrator.
 - `ẋ` (*continuous state derivative*): A vector containing the time derivative of `x`.